Egyptian army says 16 militants killed in security operation

 “The air force targeted and destroyed 66 targets used by terrorist elements to hide from air and artillery attacks, and to escape from their bases during raids,” the statement said.

-A total of 16 militants were killed, it said, but gave no further details.
+A total of 16 militants were killed, it said, and four militants were captured.
+Thirty other people suspected of links to militants were also detained for questioning, the statement said.

 Medical sources said Ismailia General Hospital early on Sunday received the bodies of 10 militants killed in Sinai and that DNA samples were taken to identify them.

+A member of Wilayat Sinai warned Egyptians against voting in a presidential election, scheduled next month, and urged Islamist militants to “destroy their day of polytheism, spill their blood, beginning with their leaders”.

+The authenticity and date of the 23-minute video could not immediately be verified, but a reference to an Egyptian military statement on Friday suggested that at least part of it was completed after the security operation began.

-The military statement also said forces involved in the operation found a media centre with computers, communication equipment and books and documents related to jihadi ideology.
+The military statement earlier on Sunday said forces involved in the operation had found a media centre with computers, communication equipment and books and documents related to jihadist ideology.

 Security forces also uncovered and destroyed six farms used to grow banned narcotics, the statement said.

-Reporting by Mohamed El-Sherif and Yousri Mohamed; Editing by Richard Pullin and Paul Tait
+Reporting by Mohamed El-Sherif, Yousri Mohamed and Omar Fahmy; Editing by Richard Pullin and Paul Tait